kaushik1580/Covid19_Infect_Prob/README.md

 # Flipr_Hackathon

-This project is all about predicting the COVID-19 Infect_Prob in a person using the various different parameter availiable in the dataset.
+This project is all about predicting the COVID-19 Infect_Prob in a person using the various different parameter available in the dataset.
 The project is divided into 2 parts.

 - Part-01:
 The objective of the first part of the problem statement is to predict the probability of a person getting infected by Covid-19 on 20th March 2020.
 The output file 01 should contain only people_ID and the respective infect_prob for the test data.